c-ong/xfly/README.md

 ```smartyconfig
 Ngingx OR Apache
 ```
-* Zepto lib are required
+* Zepto OR jQuery lib are required

 ## 2: Define the page model